► Complete your online application form and pay the application fee.

 Deadline to submit all required documents (transcripts, academic history workbook, CASPer Test Results, CV, list of verifiers, proof of Quebec residency (if applicable), proof of English proficiency (if applicable))

-Target date for invitation to Multiple Mini-Interviews (MMI)
+Target date for invitation to the virtual Multiple Mini-Interviews (vMMI) - International applicants

 * Please note that not all applicants will be invited for an interview